dh1tw/dh1tw.de/content/post/2012-03-01-customs-break-my-tubes-4cx800-gu74b.md

 thumbnailImage: "img/2012/03/broken_gu74.jpg"
 thumbnailImagePosition: "left"
 ---
 A friend of mine recently was very generous and sent me four used 4CX800 / GU74b which he didn't need anymore.
-The tubes where traveling a while and through several non-EU countries.
+The tubes were traveling a while and through several non-EU countries.
 Today the parcel finally arrived.
 I have already heard wild stories about customs, but I didn't expect this: **Customs drilled holes in two tubes and later opened them with a saw.
-Checkout the pictures.**
+Check out the pictures.**

 <!--more-->